open-mmlab/mmdetection3d/docs/tutorials/customize_runtime.md

 from .optimizer import *
 ```

-or using `custom_imports` in the config to manually import it
+or use `custom_imports` in the config to manually import it

 ```python
 custom_imports = dict(imports=['mmdet3d.core.optimizer.my_optimizer'], allow_failed_imports=False)